moebe-dev/LIRI-Bot/README.md

 -	random-file

 ## Getting Started:
-Download the "images" folder to visualize the each command.
+Download the "images" folder to visualize each command.
 This will allow you to better see how LIRI works with each given command.